-You’re an entrepreneur, the CEO or Director in a company whose success defines yours but the writing’s on the wall and you need a killer business transformations strategy.
+You’re an entrepreneur, the CEO or Director in a company whose success defines yours but the writing’s on the wall and you need an effective business transformation strategy and process that will deliver all the benefits and objectives your business would thrive with.
 Business Transformation may be overdue because technology is no longer fit for purpose and business processes are holding together with sellotape.
 You need to make some changes – small or wholesale – but it needs to be soon and you need as close to a guarantee as you can get that the business transformation will be successful.

 With the number of failed transformation projects that one hears about, a certain amount of wariness is warranted, especially as these reports seem to involve from some of the biggest names in the business.
-To decide how to develop an effective business transformation strategy, start with the below.
+To decide how to develop an effective business transformation strategy and process, start with the below.

 Business transformation, which is that it is the process of making changes to the business operations and processes of the business in order to achieve common business objectives that may boil down to efficiencies and improvements.

 Changes in regulatory, operational, market/marketing and even political environments trigger business transformation.
 Businesses generally undertake transformations to alleviate or eliminate organisational pain or to make transitional gains, improvements or revolutions in the business process, the technological landscape and create competitive advantage through capability, insights or the ability to harness and deploy these in the company.

 What makes a successful business transformation process and implementation.
 Successful business Transformation is procedural magic that can be applied to a failing business/business unit/function.
 It is magic when business transformation strategy is based on a true and clear demonstration and understanding of the root causes of what is going wrong, why and where the business or people are not delivering on investments or meeting expectations.
 It is magic when it is planned and structured within a robust change management methodology.
 It is powerful when people and their requirements are not treated as an afterthought as part of that process.